miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 World-shaping requires you to use magical totems to enact and maintain its' effects.
 These totems require little to no maintenance, but do be sure to protect them from harm, lest you loose all control you had over the land.

-Note: By synergizing with Naturalism, Entomism, plagues, or Homunculus magic, World-Shaping could be used to precisely control and alter various parts of the biosphere in its' area of effect.
+Note: By synergizing with [Naturalism], [Entomism], [Plagues], or [Homunculus-Craft], World-Shaping could be used to precisely control and alter various parts of the biosphere in its' area of effect.

 ### Rank 1
 At rank 1 you learn to carve a shifting totem, a magical artifact that will induce slow but steady change in the local environment.
 To begin with your totems will take a decade to enact change, can affect the land in a 1Km radius, and can make small changes like shifting the average humidity or temperature.